 During the snowiest part of the season, snow can pile up inches or feet.
 As these piles grow and the temperatures remain low, most of the moisture stays put while new snow continues to fall.
 Compared to rainstorms, where precipitation may soak the ground over a period of hours, snow tends to melt all at once.

-The large volume of water combined with shifting soil during freeze and thaw cycles can lead to your basement being quickly filled with a surprisingly amount of flood water.
+The large volume of water combined with shifting soil during freeze and thaw cycles can lead to your basement being quickly filled with a surprising amount of water.

 Structural Damage